Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

-Recall that each curve $\gamma\in\Gamma$ is clipped to within the intersection of all the ancestral cells of the cell~$\tau$ associated with the recursive step at which $\gamma$ is generated, starting with~$\tau$.
-As already described, we clip each curve $\gamma\in \Gamma^{(0)}$ to within the intersection of all the ancestral cells that lead to the recursive step at which $\gamma$ has been generated.
-This clipping is needed to control the number of pieces into which the triangles will eventually be cut.\footnote{ Informally, the crucial parameter that controls the number of pieces is the number of intersections between pairs of generated curves.
-The clipping is performed to ensure that curves generated along unrelated branches of the recursion tree do not cross each other, thus controlling the number of overall intersections; see below for details.} For each $\Delta\in\T$, we let $\Gamma_\Delta$ denote the collection of the clipped portions of the curves in $\Gamma^{(0)}_\Delta$, and let $\Gamma$ denote the union of these collections.
+Consider a node $\xi$ of our recursive procedure, and let $\zeta$ be its parent node (ignore $\zeta$ when $\xi$ is the root).
+Recall that each curve $\gamma\in\Gamma$, constructed when partitioning the cell~$\sigma_\zeta$ corresponding to node~$\zeta$, is clipped to within~$\sigma_\zeta$, and may visit several subcells of that cell.
+The forthcoming analysis also covers the case where $\xi$ is the root, and is only simpler then.

-\begin{lemma} The procedure described above eliminates all the depth cycles in $\T$, in the sense that, for each cycle \(C\) in $(\T,\prec)$ and for each path $\pi\in\Pi(C,\T)$ of the form \eqref{eq:pi}, at least one of the ``on-triangle'' subpaths $\pi_i$ of \(\pi\) is crossed by a curve of \(\Gamma\). \end{lemma}
+\begin{lemma} The procedure described above eliminates all the depth cycles in $\T$, in the sense that, for each cycle \(C\) in $(\T,\prec)$ and for each loop $\pi\in\Pi(C,\T)$ of the form \eqref{eq:pi}, at least one of the ``on-triangle'' closed subpaths $\pi_i$ of \(\pi\) meets a curve of \(\Gamma\). \end{lemma}